Applications

 In most of the cases, these tests record hundreds of sensor measurements, positionated at different location of the aircraft (wing and fuselage).
 From the excitation signals and the collected outputs measurements, described in the frequency-domain, the MOR toolbox allows constructing an exact or approximated model of the aicraft dynamics, in a few seconds (on a standard laptop).

 In the context of ground vibration tests, this model approximation/construction did both permit the test engineers and experts in aero-elastical modelling to obtain in a few second, the dynamical model that reproduces the experimental test, and then to validate their modelling methodology and model knowledge, as well as the benefit brought by the control law.
-Moreover, the generated models are compatible with the standard modal analysis tools traditionnally used in aeronautics (see [IFASD]
+Moreover, the generated models are compatible with the standard modal analysis tools traditionnally used in aeronautics [IFASD]

 [IFASD]